 Carry on like this until they have the eureka moment – when everything suddenly falls into place and they can ride without you supporting them.

-However, you approach it, soon there’ll be no stopping your child, meaning that you get to sit back on the park bench and watch whizz by happily, or even better, get on your own bike too, and both enjoy some exercise together!
+However, you approach it, soon there’ll be no stopping your child, meaning that you get to sit back on the park bench and watch while they whizz by happily, or even better, get on your own bike too, and both enjoy some exercise together!